inspired/TA-cisco_ios/README.md

 Version 2.3.5 of the Cisco Networks Add-on fixes the following issues:

+- Removed cisco_ios_apptype lookup as it is just a static value.
+Replaced with an eval instead.
 - Brought back the optional index force transform
 - Improvements to the general extractions contributed by m4dc0w
 - Better handling of NGFW events